 Cost of living is another huge consideration, especially if you plan to live on a tight personal budget in your new home (perhaps because you’re supporting children or a non-working spouse/partner).

-According to Numbeo, the United States ranks 21st on the 2016 global cost of living index – meaning 20 countries are actually more expensive, on average, to live in.
-Many popular immigration destinations rank higher: Norway is 4th, Denmark 6th, Singapore 7th, the United Kingdom 12th, Australia 13th, New Zealand 14th, Ireland 15th, and Sweden 17th.
-By contrast, Germany (29th) and Canada (30th) rank lower.
+According to Numbeo, the United States ranks 12th on the global cost of living index – meaning 11 countries are actually more expensive, on average, to live in.
+Many popular immigration destinations rank higher: Norway, Denmark, Singapore, Australia, and Switzerland, among others.
+By contrast, Sweden, Germany, the United Arab Emirates, and Canada rank lower.

 In countries with lower cost of living rankings, true financial independence is within reach – or at least realistic to aspire to – even for migrants of relatively modest means.
-If stretching your dollars further is a top concern, consider stable, middle-income countries such as Belize (37th), Costa Rica (38th), and Panama (50th).
-However, keep in mind that the farther you move down the cost of living index, the more likely you are to face trade-offs such as poor infrastructure and spotty government services.
+If stretching your dollars further is a top concern, consider stable, middle-income countries such as Belize, Costa Rica, and Panama.
+However, keep in mind that the farther you move down the cost of living index, the more likely you are to face trade-offs such as poor infrastructure, political instability, and spotty government services.

-It’s common for prospective immigrants to use debt to cover moving costs and address day-to-day expenses until they’ve established reliable sources of income abroad.
-Typical sources of unsecured financing include low APR credit cards and personal loans, which may offer higher borrowing limits and lower interest rates than traditional credit cards.
+In any case, it’s common for prospective immigrants to use debt to cover moving costs and address day-to-day expenses until they’ve established reliable sources of income abroad.
+Typical sources of unsecured financing include low APR credit cards and personal loans from a company like Credible, which may offer higher borrowing limits and lower interest rates than traditional credit cards.

 7. Ability to Work